 Tulsa Accident Lawyers

-When you hire Wandres Law, our principal concern is protecting your rights while holding the at-fault party responsible for the injuries they have caused.
+Every day, accidents and negligence cause innocent people to suffer serious injuries or even death.
+If you or a loved one have been the victim of a personal injury, it can be very difficult to navigate the legal process on your own.
+Our Tulsa, OK accident lawyers are here to put their experience to work for you, your rights, and your future.
+When you hire Wandres Law Injury and Accident Attorneys, our main concern is protecting your rights while holding the at-fault party responsible for the injuries they have caused.
 In many cases, you may be able to receive significant monetary compensation for a wide range of damages, including pain and suffering, loss of wages, and medical expenses, plus any and all other relevant costs.
-Again, these are all the things that insurance companies will minimize to negotiate the best possible outcome for their company.
-Without a qualified attorney advocating on your behalf, you are at a massive disadvantage.
+Without a qualified attorney advocating on your behalf, you risk the insurance company undervaluing your case.
+We’ll do everything in our power to not let that happen.
+Call us today to partner with a legal team that truly cares about your recovery.

 We are experienced accident attorneys in Tulsa with knowledgeable in the full spectrum of personal injury claims including bike accidents, premises liability, “slip and fall” cases, and employment lawsuits, amongst others.
 As car wreck lawyers in Tulsa, we specialize in auto accidents, motorcycle accidents, truck accidents, and Uber & Lyft accidents.

 If you believe that your injury or accident was caused by the negligence of another party DO NOT make the mistake of going at it alone.
-Contact Wandres Law for a free phone consultation where we’ll hear the details of your accident and give you an honest assessment of your case at which point you can use that information to make an informed decision as to whether you need to hire a lawyer.
+Contact Wandres Law Injury and Accident Attorneys for a free phone consultation where we’ll hear the details of your accident and give you an honest assessment of your case at which point you can use that information to make an informed decision as to whether you need to hire a lawyer.
 Many Oklahoma personal injury cases are time-sensitive, and therefore must be handled in a timely manner.
-We urge you to call Wandres Law, a qualified Tulsa Accident Lawyer which residents can trust, at your earliest convenience following your injury or accident.
+We urge you to call Wandres Law Injury and Accident Attorneys, a qualified Tulsa accident attorneys which residents can trust, at your earliest convenience following your injury or accident.

 No Legal Fees Unless You Win Your Case

-Don’t hesitate any longer while the insurance company formulates their plan to win their case against you, call Wandres Law today for a free case evaluation!
+Don’t hesitate any longer while the insurance company formulates their plan to win their case against you, call us today for a free case evaluation!

 The good news is that state law allows victims of accidents caused by another party to pursue personal injury claims and/or lawsuits against that party to recover the losses their injuries have caused them.
 This process can be a complex one, but a personal injury lawyer can help.